okozmovskaya/debugging-project-week-1/development-strategy.md

 ### What change?

-- Add functions in js which convert temp in Celcius to Fahrenheit
+- Add functions in js which finds the longest word length
 - Add consol.logs for dev

 ----